rahulkumarpahwa/roxiler-mernStack/Readme.md

 4. After moving to these type `npm run dev` in the both and then both frontend and backend will start.
 5. Now go to `http://localhost:5173/` in any browser of your.
 You will see the project.

+# Usage to See all the API's :
+After following the above till step 4, go to `http://localhost:3000/` in any browser.
+You will get :
+`{
+    "message": "server is started",
+    "success": true
+}`